-• When back-filling, place an inert granular material mixed with topsoil or sharp sand around retained roots greater than 2.5cm in width before light compaction. • Fence post installation - any mixing of cement must be done away from the trees.
+• Fence post installation - any mixing of cement must be done away from the trees.
 3 N/A. T9 Wellingtonia 35 1270 M No new features were noted.
 1 Further investigation is required.
 Tomography inspection.
 Resistograph inspection.
 The tree must be adequately protected when working close to the trunk, and wooden boarding or equivalent must be wrapped around the trunk to prevent damage.
-The tree protection fence must be installed 7m from the southern boundary fence and run 22m in the west direction.
-The tree protection fence must start at the south boundary fence and end at the north wall/ patio area.
-2 Sensory Garden/Landscaping: If small machinery is used, wooden boarding must be installed as ground protection when working within the yellow hatched area (RPA) on the tree protection plan. • Any soil storage within the root protection area must be on wooden boarding (see the tree protection plan). • Any mixing of cement must be done away from the trees.
+The tree protection fence must be installed as shown on the tree protection plan.
+2 Sensory Garden/Landscaping: If small machinery is used, wooden boarding must be installed as ground protection when working within the yellow hatched area (RPA) on the tree protection plan. • Any soil storage within the root protection area must be on wooden boarding (see the tree protection plan). • Any mixing of cement must be done away from the trees. • Excavations should be done using hand tools when working within the root protection area (see the tree protection plan). • Any cultivation within root protection areas should be undertaken carefully by hand.
 A1